-Beneficial Disease: The Corpus disease grants the victims immunity to all other diseases and even prevents them from aging.
-Too bad it also comes with a big serving of Body Horror and a bad case of crazy, and is completely incurable, but... as the Nerevarine you undertake an experimental treatment that suppresses the negative symptoms of Corprus only, rendering you immortal barring violent death and immune to all other diseases.
+Beneficial Disease: The Corprus disease grants the victims immunity to all other diseases and even prevents them from aging.
+Too bad it also comes with a big serving of Body Horror and a bad case of crazy, and is completely incurable.
+However, as the Nerevarine, you undertake an experimental treatment that suppresses the negative symptoms of Corprus only, leaving you as The Ageless and immune to all other diseases.

 BFS - While most weapons have fairly realistic sizes (making them look tiny compared to other games) the atypically huge Chrysamere ("The Paladin's Blade") looks like someone took a good length of railroad track and attached a handle.
 It fells most opponents with a single blow.